rsdev69/ThinkPad-E560-Hackintosh/README.md

 # Lenovo-E560-Clover

-This repo contains the files and scripts to install macOS on the Lenovo E560 family
+This repo contains the files and scripts to install macOS on the Lenovo E560 family.
+Stable.

 ## Hardware Status